charlwillia6/ember-craft-repository/README.md

 Further documentation can be found under the `documentation` directory in this project.

 #### Some Help with Debugging
+This debugger only works outside of the production environment.
+So the logs only appear in the console for testing, or development.
 Use the Debug Logger mixin to log info to the console.
 This uses ember-debug-logger which lets you specify what levels of debug info you want to see.
 For example, you can choose to see only debug info from a single route or namespace.